TM confirms signing up for 5G trials with Digital Nasional

 DNB, which is wholly owned by the Minister of Finance (Incorporated), has been mandated by the government to be the single neutral party to undertake the deployment of 5G infrastructure and network nationwide.

-On Dec 3, DNB said it is expected to roll out 10 per cent coverage in Putrajaya, Cyberjaya and Kuala Lumpur by the end of this month, with the cumulative site count of 500 sites.
+On Dec 3, DNB said it is expected to roll out 10% coverage in Putrajaya, Cyberjaya and Kuala Lumpur by the end of this month, with the cumulative site count of 500 sites.

-This will increase to 4,018 sites or 40 per cent coverage in populated areas of Penang, Johor, Sabah, Sarawak, Selangor, Negeri Sembilan, and Perak in 2022.
+This will increase to 4,018 sites or 40% coverage in populated areas of Penang, Johor, Sabah, Sarawak, Selangor, Negri Sembilan, and Perak in 2022.

-DNB also aims to reach 80 per cent of the populated areas of the country by 2024 with 7,509 sites. - Bernama
+DNB also aims to reach 80% of the populated areas of the country by 2024 with 7,509 sites. – Bernama